-The study offers recommendations for the widths and general configuration of streetscapes.
-The plan identifies four types of sidewalks based on optimum total width, and provides typical dimensions for carriage strip zones, clear walk zones, encroachment zones, and café spaces.
+This section sets forth the widths and general configuration of streetscapes.
+It provides typical dimensions for carriage strip zones, clear walk zones, encroachment zones, and café spaces.
 The definitions and dimensions for each are based on several factors including anticipated levels of activity, existing and planned land uses, right-of-way constraints, and position within the larger network of streets and public spaces.
+The City of Albuquerque's 12th Street & Menaul Boulevard improvements govern the roadway/streetscape improvements outside and up to the boundaries set by the License and Use Agreement between the COA and IPMI.
 A description of the purpose and design treatment of each of the streetscape areas follows.

 Carriage Strip.
 The carriage strip exists as the space adjacent to the vehicular travel lanes within which is placed a variety of elements and amenities.
 Trees are the primary element of the carriage strip zone and can be located in tree pits, grates, planters, or planting strips depending on the level of activity of the streetscape and associated street.
 A 5' to 6' wide carriage strip is typical; however, in constrained conditions, tree grates may be used to gain additional circulation space.
 Planting strips as narrow as 4' may be used along residential frontages.
-Light fixtures, trees, street signage, trash receptacles, benches, bicycle parking loops, and directional and interpretive signage are the primary elements that typically exist in the carriage strip.
+Light fixtures, street signage, trash receptacles, benches, bicycle parking loops, and directional and interpretive signage are the other elements that typically exist in the carriage strip.
 Rhythm and placement of these components aid in maintaining a pedestrian scale, provide information for pedestrians, and create a comfortable and safe environment.